Grids in designing: Types of Grids for Professional Designs

 1. Manuscript Grid

-This grid is used for a word document or a presentation template that is at times invisible.
-When in a text document, it helps separate the header, the footer, and space on the margins and its format creates a rectangle inside the page.
+This grid layout design is used for a word document or a presentation template that is at times invisible.
+When in a text document, it helps separate the header, the footer, and space on the margins to create a rectangle inside the page.

 This grid works as a foundation for magazines, newspapers, ebooks, and all text-based designs, once set on the first page the other pages follow the same layout.
 Even if elements bleed off the edge the grid helps with keeping a balance for the entire design.